 Hirakata no Doroinkyo 平方のどろいんきょ Mud Festival

-The Hirakata Gion Doroinkyo Mud Festival is not only an “Only in Japan” festival, it is an “Only one of its kind” festival.
+The Hirakata no Doroinkyo or Hirakata Mud Festival is not only an “Only in Japan” festival, it is an “Only one of its kind” festival.
 Due to the uniqueness, illustriousness and rarity of this special event it has been designated an intangible folk cultural asset by Saitama Prefecture.
 It was registered with the word “gion” also in the title, but that has been dropped colloquially and its just called Hirkata no Doroinkyo.

 The mud festival is held in the Hirataka area of Ageo.
 If you’ve ever been to Maruyama Park in Ageo, chances are you’ve passed the shrine from where the shrine is carried.
-There is a very small car park but you can’t use it on the day.
+There is a very small car park at the shrine, but you can’t use it on the day.
 Moreover, there is very limited parking in the area full stop.
-It is best to take a bus from JR Ageo station and alight at “Hirakata Shrine”.
-It is a 5 minute walk from that bus stop.
-Map in the grey details box at the bottom of the post.
+It is best to take a bus from JR Ageo station and alight at the “Hirakata Shrine” bus stop.
+It is a five minute walk from that bus stop.

-For more special festivals and summer events in Saitama please see the main event pages.
+For more special festivals and summer events in Saitama please see the main event category.